isle-project/isle-editor/docusaurus/docs/data-explorer.md

 sidebar_label: Data Explorer
 ---

 This component is used by students to briefly summarize data as it is presented and perform various statistical tests.
-This component may be used as a standalone feature in a lesson.

 ## Example